 Cambridge Pre-U Certificate Principal Course seeks to bring the teaching and learning of French into close contact with the target language culture with authentic language.
 By giving a solid context both linguistically and culturally within which candidates can develop their linguistic skills and awareness, Cambridge Pre-U strives to move away from the emphasis on classroom language towards an immersion in authentic language and culture.
-The Pre-U Principal Course is highly regarded by universities, attracts a rewarding UCAS tariff and is compatible with A Levels in other subjects.
-Its grading system differs from A Level and it is structured in Distinctions, Merits and Passes, the highest possible grade being a D1 which is considered above the A Level A.
+The Pre-U course is highly regarded by universities, attracts a rewarding UCAS tariff and is compatible with A Levels in other subjects.
+The course offers a wide range of insights into the francophone culture, ranging from political matters to social issues, the world of art or any relevant contemporary aspects of French speaking countries.
+The work of acclaimed film-makers like Bertrand Tavernier is also explored as part of the course.